andyatkinson/andyatkinson.github.io/consulting.md

 <small>Andrew Atkinson presenting at PgDay Chicago 2023.
 Photo by [Hettie D.](https://postgresql.life/post/henrietta_dombrovskaya/)</small>

 ## Hello 👋
-I’m Andrew (or Andy), and I offer software development and database consulting.
+I’m **Andrew** (or **Andy**), and I offer software development and database consulting.

-I specialize in backend development with Ruby on Rails and database operations with PostgreSQL 🐘.
+I specialize in **backend development** with **Ruby on Rails** and database operations with **PostgreSQL** 🐘.
 I love fixing database performance problems to increase the scalability, reliability, and cost efficiency of web applications.

 ## Why hire me?
-You may be facing a need to scale your instances, and wonder whether investing in improved query efficiency would be better.
+- To get better performance, you’re considering scaling your instances, but wondering if your existing queries could be improved instead.

-You might have a lot of data-related bugs or incidents, and want to reduce those.
+- You might have a lot of data-related bugs or incidents, and want to reduce those to allow your team to focus more.
+- You may be experiencing or expecting big data growth, and wondering whether your current schema design and instances are equipped to handle it.

-Your team may lack a dedicated DBA or be less experienced with high scale PostgreSQL operations, and be looking to upskill the full-time team members. 🧠
+- Without a dedicated DBA or DB-focused senior engineer on your team, you may be wondering how to grow a broad base of database skills on your team, without locking up your valuable full-time team members. 🧠

-## What’s the size of your operation?
-Your application has achieved success, you’ve got paying customers, and growing data and query volumes.
-Your DB might be dozens or hundreds of gigabytes in size, and be performing hundreds or thousands of queries per second.

 ## Testimonials 🤝
 > Andrew helped us test and apply PostgreSQL parameter changes to reduce errors on large tables.
 Andrew is now contributing to our implementation of Rails’ multiple databases to improve our platform resiliency.